 There is also a Stage 2 upgrade, which is a performance cam upgrade, along with the other modifications from the Stage 1 process.

 It doesn’t always stop there.
-Once your motorcycle is performing at its optimum rate thanks to improved air and fuel efficiency upgrades, you could find yourself upgrading your suspension to a more sporty setup or swapping your tires, so they are stickier.
+Once your motorcycle is performing at its optimum rate thanks to improved air and fuel efficiency upgrades, you could find yourself upgrading your suspension to a more sporty setup, changing up your spark plugs, or swapping your tires, so they are stickier.

 That’s the beauty of Harleys, though, right?
 Each one tends to be unique to its rider.